Run Antora to Generate Your Site

 Now launch the web server by pointing it at the location of the generated site.

-After executing the command, a the local address should be displayed in your terminal.
+After launching the command, the local address of the web server will be displayed in your terminal.

 Paste the provided URL into the location bar of your browser to view your site through a local web server.